tuist/tuist/docs/Sources/tuist/tuist.docc/Articles/Tuist/Users/dependencies.md

 - `XCFramework`: Declares a dependency with a binary XCFramework.
 - `SDK`: Declares a dependency with a system SDK.
 - `XCTest`: Declares a dependency with XCTest.
+- `XcodePackage`: Declares a dependency on an SPM package.
+The package can either be local or external.

 Note that every dependency type accepts a `condition` option to conditionally link the dependency based on the platform.
 By default, it links the dependency for all platforms the target supports.